singhalyash8080/railway-seats-reservation-app/README.md

 A simple railway seat reservation app for a train coach(80 seats, 7 in each row, and 3 in the last row) in Angular, with only the number of seats as input.

+## Database structure

+No database is used, only a 2d matrix on the client side with boolean values is used to store the seat status in the coach for simplicity.

 ## Assumptions made

 1. The client app is managing the whole state and the system will refresh upon loading, hence is no need for a database.